TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/migration_guides/hs_fs_migration_guide.md

 @VAR_SDK_NAME will now support **HS-FS** (High Security - Field Securable) in the SDK as the main device type with time-limited support for GP.
 This document aims to list out the differences between the two device types and aid the users to develop on HS-FS device type.
+\endcond

+\cond SOC_J722S
+The @VAR_SDK_NAME supports only **HS-FS** (High Security - Field Securable) in the SDK This document aims to list out the differences between the GP and HS-FS device types and aid the users to develop on HS-FS device type.
+\endcond

 ## System Firmware